AdamHarries/Gideon-Soliloquy/Character2.md

         - Step from one shadow into another.
         - When in dim light or darkness, as a bonus action, teleport up to 60ft to an unoccupied space (that you can see) that is also in dim light or darkness.
         - Have advantage on first melee attack made before the end of the turn.

+Feats:
+    Poisoner (From Tasha's Cauldron of Everything, p80)
+        - You can prepare and deliver deadly poisons, granting you the following benefits:
+        - When you make a damage roll that deals poison damage, it ignores resistance to poison damage.
+        - You can apply poison to a weapon or piece of ammunition as a bonus action, instead of an action.
+        - You gain proficiency with the poisoner's kit if you don't already have it.
+With one hour of work using a poisoner's kit and expending 50 gp worth of materials, you can create a number of doses of potent poison equal to your proficiency bonus.
+        - Once applied to a weapon or piece of ammunition, the poison retains its potency for 1 minute or until you hit with the weapon or ammunition.
+        - When a creature takes damage from the coated weapon or ammunition, that creature must succeed on a DC 14 Constitution saving throw or take 2d8 poison damage and become poisoned until the end of your next turn.

 #################################